nkoehring/markdown.social/README.md

 ### Posts

 Then posts follow, ordered by time of creation, with the newest post last.
-A post starts with its own meta data:
+Posts always start with the magic `**` followed by a newline a post meta data block.
+Post meta data can optionally be wrapped in `:PROPERTIES:` and `:END:`, but this is generally only about Org Social compatibility.
+An empty line marks the end of the post meta data block.

+Following fields are supported by default:

 |   Field     |                              Description                           | Example               | Required |
 | ----------- | ------------------------------------------------------------------ | --------------------- | -------- |